marwonn/MacOS-Menu-Bar-Picker/README.md

 # Custom MacOS Menu Bar App with python + rumps

-By chance a got to know [rumps](https://github.com/jaredks/rumps) a really fantastic python package for making menu bar apps on MacOS.
-With this it's really easy to build a small menu bar app that suits one personal needs.
+By chance a got to know [rumps](https://github.com/jaredks/rumps).
+A really fantastic python package for making menu bar apps on MacOS.
+With this it's really easy to build a small menu bar app that suits ones personal needs.

 <img src="./img/2.png">